Tanooki907/mmc6278-3-3-macdonald-nicholas/Heroku_Deployment.md

 &nbsp;
 ## Setup

-Navigate to the [Heroku](https://www.heroku.com/) homepage and sign up for a free account.
+Navigate to the [Heroku](https://www.heroku.com/) homepage and sign up for an account.

+Using your student email, sign up for the [GitHub Student Developer Pack](https://education.github.com/pack).

+**NOTE:** Heroku **used** to be a "freemium" resource, but have recently eliminated all of their free plans for hosting.
+You do get free Heroku credits with the GitHub student dev pack however which you can use to complete and deploy your coursework without paying anything out of pocket.

-After creating an account, install the Heroku CLI.
+After creating a Heroku account, install the Heroku CLI.
 In your terminal, run:

 ```
 npm i -g heroku